-As someone who loves both banana pudding & banana cake, I couldn’t be more excited about this AMAZING Banana Pudding Cake recipe!
+As someone who loves both banana pudding & banana cake, I couldn’t be more excited about this delicious Banana Pudding Cake recipe!

 This cake does not disappoint- it tastes just like banana pudding, but with the impressive height and presentation of a layer cake!
 Keep it in mind for birthdays, family gatherings, potlucks, or anytime you just need a good ol’ slice of cake, this banana pudding cake does not disappoint!

 We decided that we wanted big banana flavor in our banana pudding cake, and so unlike some banana pudding cake recipes that call for a yellow cake, we decided to go with our favorite homemade banana cake recipe instead.

-Our vanilla cream filling is based on a “mock mousse” recipe that we love, and it couldn’t be easier– instant vanilla pudding + heavy cream whipped into a delightfully light and creamy filling.
+Our vanilla cream filling is based on a “mock mousse” recipe that we love, and it couldn’t be easier– instant vanilla pudding plus heavy cream whipped into a delightfully light and creamy filling.

 How to Make a Banana Pudding Cake

 - First, we baked our banana cake layers in three 8 inch pans.
 Once baked, I like to leave the cake layers in their cake pans for 5 to 10 minutes on a cooling rack before flipping out.

 For all of our cakes, whether we’re making a scratch cake or doctored cake mix, we like to double wrap the layers individually in plastic wrap while they are still warm and place in the freezer.

 Allow to thaw for a few hours before assembling.

 - When it’s time to assemble the banana pudding cake, prepare your vanilla cream, cream cheese frosting, crushed Nilla Wafers, and sliced bananas.

 - Pipe a dam of cream cheese frosting about 1/4-1/2 inch from the edge of the cake layer and fill with the vanilla cream.

 - Next, we layered on crushed Vanilla Wafers followed by thinly sliced bananas.
 Just as with banana pudding, the crushed cookies will absorb moisture from the pudding and soften.

 - Repeat the step above for the second layer, then add the third banana cake layer and fill any remaining gaps with cream cheese frosting.